erictheise/geostack-deck/README.md

    and serve map tiles, plus
  * a simple [Node.js](http://nodejs.org/) API that returns [GeoJSON](http://geojson.org/geojson-spec.html#examples) so
    that
- * the [Leaflet](http://leafletjs.com/) mapping library can display markers and popups for points of interest
+ * the [Leaflet](http://leafletjs.com/) mapping library can display markers and popups for points of interest.

 All installed and running on the participant's own computer.